 In the world of biology (i.e., living things), this maxim still holds with a few caveats.
 One is that not everything about the relationship between form and function is necessarily intuitive.

 The second, following from the first, is that the tiny scales involved in assessing atoms and the molecules and compounds that arise from combinations of atoms make the link between form and function hard to appreciate unless you know a little more about how atoms and molecules interact, especially in the context of a dynamic living system with various and shifting moment-to-moment needs.

 Before exploring how the shape of a given atom, a molecule, an element or a compound is indispensable to its function, it is necessary to understand precisely what these terms mean in chemistry, as they are often used interchangeably – sometimes correctly, sometimes not.

 An atom is the simplest structural unit of any element.
-All atoms consist of some number of protons, neutrons and electrons, with hydrogen being the only element containing no neutrons.
-In their standard form, all atoms have the same number of positively charged protons and negatively charged electrons.
+All atoms consist of some number of protons, neutrons and electrons with hydrogen being the only element containing no neutrons.
+In their standard form, all atoms of each element have the same number of positively charged protons and negatively charged electrons.

 Elements, Molecules and Compounds: The Basics of "Stuff"

 An element is a given type of substance, and cannot be separated into different components, only smaller ones.
 Each element has its own entry on the periodic table of elements, where you can find the physical properties (e.g., size, the nature of chemical bonds formed) that distinguish any element from the other 91 naturally occurring elements.